Merimok/test/README.md

 # FactCheck AI — Free Online

 This repository contains a browser extension skeleton for FactCheck AI.
 It runs entirely client side, using open data sources and a logged in ChatGPT session to evaluate claims.
+When a ChatGPT login is required the extension opens a tab so you can authenticate and then continues processing.

 ## Structure